 We’re blessed to live in the lucky country, where we enjoy one of the best climates in the world – long summers and comparatively mild winters.
 And if you’re like the majority of Aussies, there are still several months of the year when it is super-chilly, dare we say, even, freezing cold, especially at night.
 If you live in the southern states of Australia in particular, you know what it’s like to feel the cold in winter time and reach your winter woollies.

 That’s why the words, ‘reverse cycle air conditioner’ should be music to your ears!
-So what is a reverse cycle air conditioning system and why should you consider installing one?
+So, what is a reverse cycle air conditioning system and why should you consider installing one?

 Basically, a reverse cycle air conditioner is used to cool your home in summer, AND warm your home in winter, all with one energy-efficient unit.
 It’s so brilliantly simple!
 Hands down, it’s one of the most efficient ways to heat your home using electricity.
+Daikin’s great range of award-winning split system air conditioning units are ideal for all homes.

 There are so many advantages to using a reverse cycle air conditioning system for cooling and heating.
 Here are just a few:

-They warm in winter
+They keep you warm in winter

 They certainly do, and it’s all about the heating technique!
 A reverse cycle air conditioner works very differently to conventional gas or portable electric heaters.
 Conventional heaters have to ‘create’ heat energy, while a reverse cycle system ‘absorbs’ heat from the outdoor air to warm the air inside, which is a more energy efficient technique.